 There are also steps you can take to reduce your chance of infection, such as:

-instructions.
+Be sure to follow your doctor’s instructions.
 You will need to practice lifelong healthy eating and exercising habits.
 After your surgery:

 Your new stomach is the size of a small egg.
 It is slow to empty.
 This will make you feel full quickly.
 Nutritional steps include: